I-am-Chittesh/Project-Nalam/README.md

 Project Nalam is an innovative citizen-centric digital governance platform designed to streamline access to essential government services.
 The application features:

-- **RFID-based identification** for seamless citizen authentication
+- **Aadharidentification** for seamless citizen authentication
-- **Multi-service integration** supporting Jan Setu, Dhan Seva, and Sevai Jannal
+- **Multilingual-service integration** supporting Jan Setu, Dhan Seva, and Sevai Jannal
 - **Modern glassmorphic UI** with professional dark theme and accent colors
 - **Real-time status tracking** for service requests and filings
 - **AI-powered assistance** for citizen queries